salom18/Projet_programmation-/README.md

 This module contains the function to detect the number of tweets for the last 30 days about a specific city and the sentiments expressed.
 #### Mail
 This module contains the mail function which asks the user for their email address and sends an email with all the details : average temperature, cheapest hotel and tweets.

+<a name="Main difficulties"></a>
+## Main difficulties
+#### 1.API
+We first wanted to use the Hotels.com's API but it did not display a clear and precise list of hotels so we finally chose Web scraping.
+#### 2. Web scraping
+Extracting hotel price and hotel name from the Hotels.com website : the Xpaths were too difficult to exploit.